danielabar/meblog/src/markdown/what-ai-assisted-coding-feels-like-in-early-2026.md

 * Monitor/observe behaviour in production
 * Fix with bugs if they come up

+To be clear about the context I'm talking about here: this isn't side projects, hackathons, or early-stage prototypes.
+This is long-running, mature products with large user bases, real revenue, and real consequences when things break.
+The kind of systems where behavior accumulates over years, institutional knowledge is uneven, and changes ripple in ways that aren't always obvious upfront.

 Before AI was in the picture, the act of *taking time* to think through each of those steps served a useful purpose: you marinated in the problem.
 That slower cadence gave you space to really absorb the requirements, grapple with edge cases, and deeply understand the business problem and code you were working on.

 With AI-assisted tooling today, many parts of that process happen in minutes — minutes where you previously might have been stuck for hours.
 Drafts of design options, trade-off analysis, even scaffolding for new features and the entire solution can be composed almost instantly.
 It's remarkable!